annahosanna/reactor-http3-experiment/README.md

 ## Status: Http/3 with H2 integration is working and has been tested with Firefox.

-### Performance is based on test POST'ing a new fortune to the database with a MacBook Air M2 (Timing and scalability are system specific)
+### Results

-### I have not load tested opening more than about 500 connections per second.
+- Load teesting has topped out at 500 connections per second.

-### 500,000 parallel requests can be processed on a single connection in 20 seconds with JDBC, or 25 seconds with R2DBC.
-More connections with parrellel requests can be significantly slower (> 10x) with JDBC; however, with R2DBC, for four connections, it takes less than twice as long to complete four times the number of requests.
+- 500,000 parallel requests can be processed on a single connection in 20 seconds with JDBC, or 25 seconds with R2DBC.
+- More connections with parrellel requests can be significantly slower (> 10x) with JDBC; however, with R2DBC, for four connections, it takes less than twice as long to complete four times the number of requests.
 Side notes: The built in `receiveForm()` method, which handles multipart forms, takes four times as long for the JDBC single connection case - 80 seconds. )
+- Performance is based on test POST'ing a new fortune to the database with a MacBook Air M2 (Timing and scalability are system specific)

-### Testing note: MacOS uses different cores depending on if it is plugged in and other factors.
+- Testing note: MacOS uses different cores depending on if it is plugged in and other factors.
 Other operating systems have similar factors such as file handles (nfiles), threads, and virtual memory.
 The jvm has settings which affect garbage collection and heap size.
 None of these have been taken into account.

 ## Summary